Wesleyan Academy for Athletic Leadership

 ~ Promote a positive student-athlete image.

 Community service is one of the most important parts of a student-athlete's experience at North Carolina Wesleyan, and we strive to develop well-rounded citizens who are willing to step in where help is needed.
 Each year, our Battling Bishops are involved in various service projects in and around the Rocky Mount area.
 As always, Wesleyan’s service calendar is highlighted by department-wide initiatives such as the 9/11 Project, P.L.A.Y.
 (Promoting Literacy Among Youth) and Cans Across the Conference.
-Individual squad activities include Dig Pink (volleyball), Coaches vs. Cancer (basketball), KIX (soccer), Relay for Life (baseball) and Tennis Shoes 4 Africe (tennis & cross country), among others.
+Individual squad activities include Dig Pink (volleyball), Coaches vs. Cancer (basketball), KIX (soccer) and Relay for Life (baseball), among others.

-For more information on North Carolina Wesleyan's Community Service and/or SAAC, please contact assistant basketball coach David Doino by phone at 252-985-5214 or by e-mail at email@example.com.
+For more information on North Carolina Wesleyan's Community Service and/or SAAC, please contact assistant basketball coach Nigel Thomas by phone at 252-985-5214 or by e-mail at email@example.com.